lg/HowOnline/README.md

 - When online, live ping of google.com to ensure connectivity
 - Status refreshes automatically on WiFi adapter state change or every 3 seconds
 - Optimized for performance and minimal power usage (doesn't unnecessarily check everything every time)
+- Support for both Dark and Light menu bars
-- Free and opensource (please contribute!)
+- Free and opensource (please contribute! also, please verify my Swift design patterns, I'm still learning!)

 ### Statuses the app will give you
 - `wifi if`: Couldn't detect a WiFi interface on your Mac